 If you have used a robot cleaner on pet hair, especially these long-haired breeds; Havanese, Chihuahua, and the rest, you know how frustrating it can be to constantly find your Roomba jammed because the brushes tangle up.
-This is a common problem with the Roomba 650 and Roomba 690.
-With the Roomba 890, 960 and 980, you don’t have to be afraid of tangling.
+This is a common problem with the Roomba 650 and 690.
+With model 890, 960 and 980, you don’t have to be afraid of tangling.

 To ensure your house has fresh breathable air, free from allergens, Roombas use filter systems and the good thing is, the three have the best filters.

 Also here, Roomba replaced the older HEPA style filters with the efficient true HEPA filters.
 HEPA style filters are the best and will filter 99.97% of all airborne allergens up to 3 microns.

 On the other hand, cheaper models like Roomba 650 and 690 will filter around 85% – 90% of these allergens.